jirkamarsik/jirkamarsik.ruhoh.com/posts/type-raising-and-the-cooperative-construction-of-meaning.md

 that the bold parentheses do not correspond to lambda calculus function applications, they are part of the produced FOPL formulas.
 I will always mark lambda applications explicitly with the @ symbol.
-I have also taken the liberty to assign types to the lambda terms.
+I have also taken the liberty of assigning types to the lambda terms.
 The two atomic types that come naturally in the domain of FOPL formulas are terms (t) and formulas (f).

 The lexicon I show here is very straightforward.
 We map the proper noun "Vincent" onto a constant and the intransitive verb "growls" onto